 Fill in application form at https://itff.africa/

-The International Tourism Film Festival Africa (ITFFA) is hosting its inaugural film festival in South Africa which will take place in Cape Town from May 26-29 May 2021 The screenings and Film Conference will be hosted at the V&A Waterfront in CApe Town
+The International Tourism Film Festival Africa (ITFFA) is hosting its inaugural film festival in South Africa which will take place in Cape Town from May 2 - 6 May 2023.
+The screenings and Masterclasses will be hosted in Cape Town, South Africa

 The aim is to contribute to the development of domestic and international tourism while encouraging the growth of the local film industry.
-To promote South Africa and Africa as tourist destinations.
+To promote South Africa and Africa as tourist destinations and filming destinations

 Authentic - Hand crafted Trophies to the Film Makers that Attend the Festival together with Certificates.
-Only certificates will be issued to filmmakers that don't attend the Festival
+Only certificates will be issued to filmmakers that don't attend the Festival.
+Should you not be able to attend and still wish for your trophy, this can be done once the shipping charges have been paid.

 The Rules and Regulations